maxsam4/prettier-plugin-solidity-refactor/README.md

 ```

 You may add the command script to your package.json file and then use `npm run scriptName` to execute the command.

+## Known bugs
+1) It does not work when the function body has only one comment and no statements.